 Measure Twice, Cut Once

 The wall we were installing the wallpaper on has an “L” shape at the top since it went around a cabinet.
 I measured this out onto the wallpaper and then cut it out.
 I didn’t want to draw on the front of the design so I did this while it was flipped over.
 Keep in mind that your measurements and cut-out will need to be in reverse if you do it this way.

 Eric then removed the switch plates for our light fixture and slide-out so that we could install the wallpaper onto the wall, and then add the switch plates back afterward.

 Luckily the other side of this wall is our bedroom closet so we were able to poke a hole into the wallpaper with scissors from the closet side and then cut around the holes.

 Teamwork’s a Dreamwork

 We both worked together to get the faux stone wallpaper onto the wall as straight as possible.
 We actually ended up cutting the skinny section off so we had two pieces.
 We installed that skinny line of wallpaper first working our way down from the ceiling.
-Afterwards, we started adding the rest of the wallpaper starting in the far right corner and working our way to the left and down.
+Afterward, we started adding the rest of the wallpaper starting in the far right corner and working our way to the left and down.
 I used the scraper from my Silhouette Machine, just like I did for this large wall art, and this one too.
 However, you could use a tool specifically made for wallpaper or even just a credit card.